 SUE FAGALDE LICK (US) is in her early seventies and the author of the memoir & blog ‘Childless by Marriage’, the collection ‘Love or Children: When You Can’t Have Both‘, a wonderful trilogy of novels (beginning with ‘Up Beaver Creek‘) featuring her inspiring and relatable childless heroine, ‘P.D.’, as well as journalism & poetry.
 She is childless due to her second husband not wanting (more) children and in 2024, published her memoir ‘No Way Out of This: Loving a Partner with Alzheimer’s‘, about their marriage, his decline, her life whilst being his sole carer, and death.
 A musician and singer, she lives alone in rural Oregon and writes a Substack about her experience of ‘solo ageing’ called ‘Can I Do It Alone?‘ Main website: www.suelick.com

-JULIE GREENAN (UK) is 70 and lives in Newcastle, N.E.
+JULIE GREENAN (UK) is in her early seventies and lives in Newcastle, N.E.
 England, and regularly spends time in Spain, where she lived for ten years from the age of 59.
-She’s single, having been married and had several long-term relationships in the past.
-For many reasons, including ambivalence, circumstances and physical issues, including two pregnancy losses and many encounters with the medical profession, she did not become a mother, but prefers to avoid categorising herself as either childless or childfree.
+She’s divorced and single and, for many reasons, including ambivalence, circumstances and physical issues, including two pregnancy losses and many encounters with the medical profession, she did not become a mother, but prefers to avoid categorising herself as either childless or childfree.
 In 2023 she was a panellist at StoryhouseCHIDLESS as part of Jody’s ‘Finding Community in Elderhood’ panel, and has appeared on the Full Stop podcast episode ‘Single and Childless in a Pandemic‘ speaking of her experience of living alone through lockdown in the south of Spain.
 Julie is passionate about open-water swimming, loves singing and, when she gets down to it, writing.
-She’s an active member of the Singles sub-group in the Childless Collective (formerly Gateway Women) online community, and the Childless Elderwomen group (hosted by Jody).
+She’s an active member of the Singles sub-group in the Childless Collective (formerly Gateway Women) online community, and the Childless Elderwomen group (hosted by Jody, amongst other volunteer members).

 BYDDI LEE (UK: Northern Ireland) is an Irish writer in her late 50s.
 Her most recent book is Barren – a fictional account of infertility set amid the backdrop of climate change, and ultimately offers hope across the millennia.
 Her other books include Rejuvenation, a speculative fiction trilogy about reverse-ageing that confronts society’s infatuation with youth and questions where our values lie, and her first book, March to November, a quirky but dark relationship drama set in Belfast.
 She has also published flash fiction and short stories.
 Byddi also writes for stage and screen and is a member of BBC Writersroom Voices 23.
 Her most recent play is a climate change satire called Toxic Relationships.
 For more information, visit www.ByddiLee.com